Tour & Taxis: Heritage buildings

 The Royal Depot was the first to be redeveloped.
 The original train track running through the bonded warehouse was replaced with an inner walkway lined by shops, restaurants such as Le Pain Quotidien, bars, a spa, and a childcare centre.
-The former storerooms on the upper floors were converted to office space and are occupied by law offices, creative and communications agencies, insurance companies, the public sector, and the like.
+The former storerooms on the upper floors were converted to office space and are occupied by law firms, creative and communications agencies, insurance companies, the public sector, and the like.

 The former Public Depot (renamed the "Sheds"), once used to store incoming goods, was redeveloped next and is now one of the largest events venues in Brussels.
 The Sheds now host large events such as BRAFA Art Fair, the Foire du Livre book fair, the International Brussels Tattoo Convention, the Affordable Art Fair, JapanCon Brussels and BXLBeerFest, among others.

 The former Hôtel de la Poste administrative building is now used for meetings and events such as the International Interior Design Exhibition Brussels.
-The former Hôtel des Douanes customs building is utilised as temporary office space, and is currently occupied by the Belgian branch of French public relations firm Publicis Groupe.
+The former Hôtel des Douanes customs building is utilised as temporary office space, and is currently occupied by the Belgian branch of the French public relations firm Publicis Groupe.

-Extensa is currently redeveloping the Maritime Station, and announced plans to reopen the 40,000 m2 freight station in 2020 as a year-round "covered neighbourhood" with workspaces, a food hall, gardens and events space.
-The renovated station will use geothermal energy along with repurposed paving stones and wood from the original building.
-It will use electrochromic technology for its intelligent glass window glazing, which uses electric pulses to adjust the opacity of each window, with the option of creating either a dimmed or one-way mirror effect.
-Standalone workspaces made from wooden modules are anticipated to accommodate 2,000 people within the station.
+Extensa redeveloped the Maritime Station and reopened the 40,000 m2 freight station in 2020 as a year-round "covered neighbourhood" with workspaces, a food hall, gardens, and events space.
+The renovated station uses geothermal energy along with repurposed paving stones and wood from the original building.
+It also incorporates electrochromic technology for its intelligent glass window glazing, which uses electric pulses to adjust the opacity of each window, with the option of creating either a dimmed or one-way mirror effect.
+Standalone workspaces made from wooden modules now accommodate 2,000 people within the station.

 In 2008, Tour & Taxis was named a winner of the European Heritage Europa Nostra Awards in recognition of the conservation and redevelopment of its heritage buildings.